-Prerequisite: "C" or higher in ENG 22/60 or ESL 23, OR Placement in ENG 100; Placement in MATH 24/50 Recommended Prep: FIRE 100 and FIRE 102 FIRE majors only.
+Prerequisite: "C" or higher in ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100; MATH 50 or Placement in MATH 150 or higher

 To introduce definitions, terminology, and provide students with a basic knowledge of rescue.
 To understand the four phases of rescue: locate and access victims, stabilize the situation, and transport the victims to safety while managing injuries and avoiding risk or injury to the victims or rescuers.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)